adewale-adepoju/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

----
-name: User Story
-about: To track progess of issues during sprint
-title: ''
-labels: ''
-assignees: ''

 name: Need the ability to create a product in the catalog.
 about: To track progess of issues during sprint
 title: 'create a product in the catalog'